netdata/netdata/packaging/installer/methods/freebsd.md

 ## Manual installation

-If you would prefer to manually install Netdata the following steps can help you do this.
+If you would prefer to manually install Netdata, the following steps can help you do this.

 Download Netdata: